byteyilabs/yi-note/README.md

 For `background` and `options` changes, just refresh the page should be able to load the changes.

-`playgound` mode is also provided for easy `content script` development.
+`playground` mode is also provided for easy `content script` development.
 This mode will simulate `content script` to inject UI widget in page served from `webpack dev server`

 ```bash
 npm run playground